An explicit conductor formula for ${\rm GL}_n \times {\rm GL}_1$: An explicit formula for twisted conductors

 \subsection{The general formula}

-We arrive at our main result, having defined the necessary and sufficient set of properties for the representations $\pi\in\As_{F}$ in order to give a complete and explicit formula for the conductor of its twists.
+We arrive at our main result, having defined the necessary set of properties of the representations in $\As_{F}$ in order to give a complete and explicit formula for the conductor of their twists.

-\begin{theorem} Let $\pi$ be an irreducible, admissible representation of $\GL(n,F)$ given in terms of quasi-square-integrable representations $\pi_{i}$ of $\GL(n_{i},F)$, as described in \eqref{eq:decomposition-pi}, where $n=n_{1}+\cdots+n_{r}$ and $\pi=\pi_{1}\boxplus\cdots\boxplus\pi_{r}$.
+\begin{theorem} Let $\pi$ be an irreducible, admissible representation of $\GL_{n}(F)$ given in terms of quasi-square-integrable representations $\pi_{i}$ of $\GL_{n_{i}}(F)$, as described in \eqref{eq:decomposition-pi}, where $n=n_{1}+\cdots+n_{r}$ and $\pi=\pi_{1}\boxplus\cdots\boxplus\pi_{r}$.
 Let $\chi$ be a quasi-character of $\Fx$.
 Then

 where $\Delta_{\chi}$ and $\delta_{\chi}$ are semi-group homomorphisms $(\As_{F}, \boxplus\, )\rightarrow (\Z_{\geq 0}, + )$ defined by their values on the representations $\pi_{i}\in \SG_{F}$ as follows: